Ultronomix/docs/angular/Angular.md

 - **Services are fundamentally tied to Dependency Injection**  in Angular.
 So much so that they use the **@Injectable** decorator to identify them.
 (Because we INJECT them into components).
 - Generating a Service with the CLI can be done as usual
   - ng generate service services/<service-name>
-    - OR ng g s services.<service-name>
+    - OR `ng g s services/service-name`
 - Giving a parameter in a component’s (or other class’s) TS file’s **constructor with an access modifier identifies to the Injector that it needs to provide that dependency.** (See constructor injection below)

 - export class EmployeeNamesComponent {